 Beyond serious health concerns, COVID-19 is dramatically impacting every aspect of life – from marriage to finances.
 After so much forced togetherness, many ask if it’s possible to file for divorce while the courts are closed.
 Those who are already divorced or separated face unique challenges, like trying to afford child support after a sudden job loss.
 Single, married or apart, growing financial woes have many considering bankruptcy.

-Family law attorney Carolyn Grimes and bankruptcy attorney Xue Connelly partner to host a webinar covering divorce, separation and bankruptcy during the COVID-19 crisis.
+Family law attorney Carolyn Grimes and bankruptcy attorney Xue Connelly host a webinar covering divorce, separation and bankruptcy during the COVID-19 crisis.

 - How to file for divorce with the courts closed